smartavionics/RawMouse/README.md

 **Restart** stops the event reading thread, reloads the configuration file and restarts the thread.
 Use this to make RawMouse aware of changes to config.json.

+**Flip Axes** reverses the direction of movement for all axes.
+Equivalent to changing the sign of the axes' scale values.
+Flip state persists across Cura restarts.

 **Show Device Information** pops up a dialog showing some information about the HID device in use along with the current axis definitions and some help blurb.

 ---